 It’s probably not for everyone, but I was completely mesmerized by the experience of Petra by Night.
 They line the Siq with glowing lanterns, which cast cool shadows along the curvy Siq canyon walls.

-Be careful though, it is still super dark and the ground is uneven, so it’s easy to fall and injure yourself.
-When you reach the Treasury, there are dozens of lanterns laid out, and a short musical and cultural program.
+Be careful; it is still super dark, and the ground is uneven, so it’s easy to fall and injure yourself.
+When you reach the Treasury, dozens of lanterns are laid out, and a short musical and cultural program.

 It’s harder than it sounds, and I kept having waves of latecomers walk through my photos, but it gave me a chance to play around with settings and find what worked best.
-You will need a tripod and the ability to change exposure times on your camera, to really do it justice.
+You will need a tripod and the ability to change your camera’s exposure times to do it justice.

 Visiting Petra: